williamouyang/okta.github.io/_source/_posts/2017-07-25-oidc-primer-part-2.md

 You can explore the code or just click the friendly purple button to deploy your own instance.

-In the final installment, we’ll dig into the various types of tokens and how to validate them.
+In the [final installment](https://developer.okta.com/blog/2017/08/01/oidc-primer-part-3), we dig into the various types of tokens and how to validate them.